 New Mayflower needs no introduction in my opinion – it was my first post on here back in September 2012 and I’ve been a regular diner still.
 Staff have changed, the punters are different, they are based in the same location but most importantly the one thing that has remained constant all this time is the awesome food.
-Cantonese to be exact and seriously do your taste buds a favour go down there and order some of the dishes below (Some are off menu so show your waiter/waitress the pictures!).
+Cantonese cuisine to be exact, and seriously do your taste buds a favour, go down there, order some of the dishes below!
+(Some are off menu so show your waiter/waitress the pictures!).
 They will love you for coating your tongue with such excellent flavours and you WILL thank me later.
-Also go in a group as Cantonese food is best enjoyed that way so you can order/eat a multitude of dishes.
+Also go in a group as Cantonese food is best enjoyed that way so you can order/eat a variety of dishes.

-Ordering bottles of crisp-refreshing Tsing Tao is an elemental thing when having Cantonese food.
+Ordering bottles of crisp-refreshing Tsing Tao is an essential thing when having Cantonese food.

 You would ordinary get peanuts as an appetiser but ask for these little pickled onions – they are super sweet and moreish.